 If you are wondering whether your company needs health coverage, the answer is yes.
 Whether that's health insurance or a health coverage plan, enabling employees to engage in healthier lifestyle practices will directly benefit your company.
 Health coverage has been linked to increased workforce productivity by improving employee access to health services and thus, reducing sick days.
 Employers have also been able to bolster their workforce through additional corporate wellness programs.

-Health Insurance Options for Small Businesses
+Best Health Insurance Options for Small Businesses

 When searching for health insurance providers, check out the Small Business Health Options Program (SHOP) marketplace to determine if you qualify.
 With SHOP plans, are they looking to offer health insurance to remote employees?
 Check out this article.